Bed & Breakfast Houseboat Rental on Yellowknife Bay in Northwest TerritoriesYellowknife, Northwest Territories (Canada) view map

 Location + Surroundings

-Located on the clear, pristine waters of Great Slave Lake in Canada, this bed and breakfast houseboat rental offers guests a one-of-a-kind experience.
-The rental is surrounded by water on all sides, with perfect views of the houseboat community.
-Since the houseboat is docked in Yellowknife Bay, guests can spend their days exploring Yellowknife itself and visit some of the attractions it has to offer—such as the Prince of Wales Heritage Centre and the Northern Arts Cultural Centre.
-The Nahanni National Park Reserve of Canada is just a short distance from the bay and invites guests for an array of activities Glampers are invited to make full use of their trip by driving up a few days early and exploring the major cities, like Vancouver, too!
-Read More
+Located on the clear, pristine waters of Great Slave Lake in Canada, this bed and breakfast floating home rental offers guests a one-of-a-kind experience.
+Anchored in open water (as opposed to being moored at a dock) it boasts perfect views of the houseboat community.
+Docked in Yellowknife Bay, guests can spend their days exploring Yellowknife itself and visit some of the attractions it has to offer—such as the Prince of Wales Heritage Centre and the Northern Arts Cultural Centre.

 - Bird watching